Frequently Asked Questions

 Other reasons for blue or white smoke from engines include going over the engine’s oil capacity, an obstruction in the breather tube (located behind the air filter), damages to the cylinder/piston rings, and more.

-Engine oil capacity is dependant on your specific engine model and can be determined by checking the Oil Recommendation FAQ.
+Engine oil capacity is dependent on your specific engine model and can be determined by checking the Oil Recommendation FAQ.
 You can also learn how to check the oil level and change intervals to ensure the engine is running at the correct oil capacity.

 How to Troubleshoot Engine Smoking